isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-comb-for-cats/index.md

 However, youll need first to remove all the hair tangles on your cats or dogs coat.

 The teeth of the Safari Flea comb wont bend if you use it after brushing the cats fur using the regular human hair comb to remove all the tangles or knots.
-However, if you need to do extensive brushing, you should use a de-shedding comb particularly for pets with long hair. + **Pros**: Good after using [flea shampoos](https://pestpolicy.com/best-flea-shampoo-for-cats/) and powders, Easy to control with its great Contoured, does not irritate flea bites, has metal teeth, easy-to-grip handle.
+However, if you need to do extensive brushing, you should use a de-shedding comb particularly for pets with long hair. + **Pros**: Good after using [flea shampoos](https://pestpolicy.com/best-flea-shampoo-for-cats/)and powders, Easy to control with its great Contoured, does not irritate flea bites, has metal teeth, easy-to-grip handle.

 **Cons**: Might not work well with long hair.